-NAMI Family & Friends, offered as either a 4-hour seminar or a 90-minute presentation, is a program which informs and supports people who have loved ones with a mental health condition: family members, partners/spouses, caretakers, and friends.
-Participants learn about diagnoses, treatment, recovery, communication strategies, crisis preparation and NAMI resources.
+Family & Friends is a program which informs and supports people who have loved ones with a mental health condition.
+This includes family members, partners/spouses, caretakers, and friends.
+In addition, participants learn about diagnoses, treatment, recovery, communication strategies, crisis preparation, as well as NAMI resources.
 Seminar leaders are speakers who have personal experience with mental health conditions in their families.
+Family & Friends can be offered as either a 4-hour seminar or a 90-minute presentation.

 This program provides participants with the opportunity to learn about mental health directly from the families of people with a mental health condition.
-By engaging with peers in discussion about mental health, participants realize they’re not alone.
+As a result of engaging with peers in a discussion about mental health, participants realize they’re not alone.

-Family & Friends is designed for anyone age 18 years or older who have loved ones with a mental illness.
-Youth ages 14 and older may attend provided they are accompanied by a parent or guardian.
+Family & Friends is designed for anyone 18 years or older who have loved ones with a mental illness.
+However, children aged 14 and older may attend if they are accompanied by a parent or guardian.

 Participants receive an eBook (also available as a printed manual) with mental health information and resources.
-They also receive information regarding programs and services offered by NAMI.
-The goal of this program is to offer participants practical skills and information to address their immediate concerns.
+Additionally, they receive information regarding programs and services offered by NAMI.
+In short, we hope this program offers participants with practical skills and information to address their immediate concerns.